jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 This was an obvious error, and Ron had confirmed it.
 But sometimes the legacy code may reveal behavior and intent that looks questionable, and it’s not as obvious as the error in `BatchResults`.
 Do not ___fix___ this code, since it may not be broken.
 Many of us don’t have the domain knowledge to make that call within legacy code.
 Remember the old adage: ___That’s not a bug.
 It’s a feature.___ You may ___fix___ something that a customer is depending upon.

 However, we don’t just ignore it either.
 Here’s my recommendation:
 * Create a passing test that demonstrates the questionable behavior but give it a name that questions that behavior.
 For example, if Ron didn’t confirm the `BatchResults` error, I would have created a test with the name: `getPassed_ReturnsIdsAddedViaAddFailedAndAddInterrupted_SHOULD_IT`.
 Adding `SHOULD_IT` change the indicative form of the test name into a question.
+I would have also added some comments in the test declaring why I questioned the revealed behavior.
 * Create a ticket just that describes the questionable behavior, why you question it, and reference the `SHOULD_IT` test.

 Hopefully the ticket will be assigned to someone who has more domain knowledge than you.
-If the behavior is correct as-is, then the only update needed is to remove `SHOULD_IT` from the test name, and now we have a test that declares that the behavior is correct, even if it might still look a little questionable.
+If the behavior is correct as-is, then the only update needed is to remove `SHOULD_IT` from the test name as well as any questioning comments, and now we have a test that declares that the behavior is correct, even if it might still look a little questionable.

 If the behavior is incorrect, then a new failing test that defines the correct behavior should be created.
 The implementation can then be modified to pass the new test, which will cause the previous passing `SHOULD_IT` test to fail.
 The `SHOULD_IT` test can then be removed.

 Let’s return to `BatchResults` briefly.
 It didn’t have any unit tests, but should it?
 Was this an oversight by the developer who wrote `BatchResults`?
 There’s a unit testing community that believes that it’s a waste of resources to test simple code.
 Devote your efforts toward covering more complex code.
 Accessors are a prime example where you often don’t see test coverage.
 Accessors will be tested indirectly as they are invoked in code that is unit tested.

 I’m of the opinion that any code that’s created by hand should be tested.
 While `BatchResults` is not complex, its error lurked there for months.
 While I don’t know how the error was introduced, I’d be willing to bet that `addPassed(int id)` was copied-and-pasted as `addFailed(int id)` and `addInterrupted(int id)` and only the method name was updated.
-The copied implementations were not updated and failed and interrupted ids were being recorded as having passed.
+The copied implementations were not updated and failed and interrupted ids were being recorded as having passed incorrectly.

 “It doesn’t need to be unit tested,” I can hear the developer say, “It's so simple, that it’s obviously correct.”
 It only _looked_ correct, because previous code reviewers saw what they thought should be there rather than what was actually there.
 My fresh eyes spotted the _obvious_ error.

 “If there had been unit tests for the Batch Processor, then it would have found the bug for sure,” some might argue.
 That's probably true; however, there were no unit tests for the Batch Processor either.
-And had there been unit tests for the Batch Processor, which would have failed, how long would it have taken anyone to think to look at the `BatchResults` class as the source of the error?
+And had there been unit tests for the Batch Processor, which would have failed due to the error in `BatchResults`, how long would it have taken anyone to think to look at the `BatchResults` class as the source of the error?
 How much time would have been spent searching for the error in the Batch Processor that was not there?

 I wrote unit tests for `BatchResults` in about five to ten minutes.
-Was that have been less than the time it would have taken to debug any Batch Processor tests?
+Would that have been less than the time it would have taken to debug any Batch Processor tests?
 Would it have been worth the investment as compared to having missed failed and interrupted ids several months?

 I feel that an ounce of prevention is worth a pound of cure.